Manage application tokens

 1. In the Astra Portal header, click Settings.

-2. In the Settings navigation menu, click the name of the active organization or enterprise, and then select your enterprise.
+2. In the Settings navigation menu, make sure the enterprise/organization filter is set to your enterprise.

 3. In the Settings navigation menu, click Tokens.